Lori Vallow is facing life in prison for murder. We only know one side of the story

 Over time, this evolved into the belief that some people – including the children – were “zombies” and the only way to get rid of the zombies was for the human body to be destroyed.

-Prosecutors allege that these beliefs were used to “justify” the murders of those around them.
+Prosecutors alleged that these beliefs were used to “justify” the murders of those around them.

 “We r both so tired of taking care of demons,” she wrote in a bombshell text in August.
 “We are weary.
 Please ask the Lord to take them.”